apache/beam/.github/gh-actions-self-hosted-runners/arc/README.md

 5. Make sure you set the bucket name in the comment in the environment file for documentation purposes

-6. From this directory, init terraform with:
+6. From this directory, login to your gcloud account that you created the bucket with and  init terraform with:
 ```
+gcloud auth login
+gcloud auth application-default login
 terraform init -backend-config="bucket=bucket_name"
 ```
 7. Terraform apply